Cartridges

 Pros

-• highest accuracy of all stylus types
+• highest tracking accuracy of the shapes covered here

-• retrieves maximum musical detail
+• retrieves the most musical detail from well-mastered pressings

 Cons

-• requires precise setup (VTA, azimuth, anti-skate)
+• requires precise setup (VTA, azimuth, anti-skate) to perform as intended

 Shibata Stylus